aistabci/abci-docs/en/docs/abci-cloudstorage/default-sub-group.md

 ## Example 1: Limiting Bucket Access By Subgroups

 It is assumed that two cloud storage accounts, aaa00000.1 and aaa00001.1, are created in the ABCI group and a sensor8 bucket exists.
-In this example, we will create read-only and write-only subgroups of the object for the sensor8 bucket, and change the account groups to these groups to control access.
+In this example, we will create read-only and write-only subgroups of the object for the sensor8 bucket, and move the account from the default-sub-group subgroup to the newly created subgroup in order to control access.

 First, we will create a subgroup.
 Use the `aws iam create-group` command to create a subgroup.
 The name of the read-only subgroup is `sensor8-read-only-group`, and the name of the write-only subgroup is `sensor8-write-only-group`.